kawanArdalan7/TigerSugar/README.md

 ## Project Overview

 Tiger Sugar is a full-stack web application designed to modernize and streamline the ordering and management workflow of a popular boba café.
-Built with **React**, **Node.js**, and **PostgreSQL**, the platform supports **three distinct user roles**—customers, cashiers, and managers—each with tailored interfaces and functionality.
+Built with **React**, **Node.js**, and **PostgreSQL**, the platform supports **three distinct user roles** – customers, cashiers, and managers—each with tailored interfaces and functionality.

 The application prioritizes **accessibility**, **usability**, and **operational efficiency**, featuring: